SebastianDrynda/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The perspective transformation code could be found on [03_Perspective_Transform.ipynb](03_Perspective_Transform.ipynb).
-The image used were the one with straight lane lines.
+The images used were the one with straight lane lines.

 Four points where selected as the source of the perspective transformation.
-Those points are highlighted on the following image (`In [10]`):
+Those points are highlighted on the following image (`In [8-10]`):

 ![Highlighted Transformation points](output_images/11_draw_src_points.png)